utahnlp/infotabs-code/README.md

 ```

-## 1. Training and Prediction with linerSVM
+## 1. Training and Prediction with linearSVM
 ```data/maindata/``` and ```data/tables/``` will be the primary datasets folders to work on here.

 ### 1.1 Preprocessing